 Chapter 12: Crush Injuries

-A misplaced blow of a hammer or dropped workpiece cab crush tissues and possibly break bones.
+A misplaced blow of a hammer or dropped workpiece can cause crush tissues and possibly break bones.
 Learn general triage and pathophysiology of these injuries, with a special focus on subungal hematomas (bleeding/bruising under nails).

 Chapter 13: Puncture Wounds